prnsh03/RFP_Extractor/README.md

-# RFP Extractor Project
+# Emplay Analytics - Technical Assessment

 Thank you for the opportunity to work on this project.
 It has been a rewarding learning experience!

-## RFP Extractor Objective
+## Objective

 This project leverages advanced AI and NLP techniques, including OpenAI embeddings and a Llama-based semantic mapping system, to extract, preprocess, and structure information from Request for Proposal (RFP) documents (PDFs and HTMLs).
 The output is a structured JSON file containing the key fields from the RFPs, designed for ease of analysis and integration into other systems.